rat-pac/ratpac-two/doc/users_guide/command_interface.md

 #-------------------------------------------------------------------------------

 # Example commands that allow us to select what physics processes we would like
 # to simulate.
-For example, 2MeV electrons do not require muon and hadronic
+For example, 2 MeV electrons do not require muon and hadronic
 # physics processes

 /glg4debug/glg4param omit_muon_processes  1.0
 /glg4debug/glg4param omit_hadronic_processes  1.0

-# We disable particle tracking in this example to save on RAM during runtime
+# We disable particle tracking in this example to save on RAM during runtime.
 /tracking/verbose 0

 #-------------------------------------------------------------------------------